navidelyasi/QuizApp/README.md

 # Quiz App

 This App enables users to practice persian language.
+Users can create free account with email and password.
 Users can practice a unit of topics and take the quiz on each topic.
 Users can submit their answers to our database and see their progress.